Achan81/sei-project-02/README.md

 ![Demo responsive Index](/assets/d-responsive.gif)

 ## Bugs:
-* Probably not a bug, but something I couldn't overcome (my personal struggle with Bulma) The cards showns on the index page all have a black top with character name aligned to the left.
+* Probably not a bug, but something I couldn't overcome (my personal struggle with Bulma) The cards shown on the index page all have a black top with character name aligned to the left.
 I did not want this outcome.
 Unfortunately, I was unable to get the text to align center whether using CSS or BULMA.
 Unlikely to be a bug, probably just me!

 ## Key Learnings:
 * Learning to pair code and communicate clearly within a team
 * Learning how to pull data and use it how we wanted it to be used
 * Planning ahead especially when working in a team as it vastly improves communication
 * Familiarising with what we have learnt so far
-* Testing out Bulma framework
+* Testing out the Bulma framework

 ## Future Content and Improvements:
 * Trumps game on Profile Compare page ([excalidraw sketch](#excalidraw-sketch "Goto excalidraw sketch"))
-* show page buttons to navigate "previous" &  "next" page ([excalidraw sketch](#excalidraw-sketch "Goto excalidraw sketch"))
+* Show page buttons to navigate "previous" &  "next" page ([excalidraw sketch](#excalidraw-sketch "Goto excalidraw sketch"))